A lesson in packing lightly.

 Fortunately, I don’t require any ongoing medication, however, I realise this is not the case for many.
 Items such as prescriptions, antibiotics and feminine products must be forward planned into resupply boxes.

 Clearly, 95 litres worth of backpack is overkill for most; hikers can typically squeeze their belongings into a 50-70L bag.
-I highly recommend packing poles, a 3L water bladder and an emergency beacon of a trail of this remoteness.
+I highly recommend hiking poles, a 3L water bladder and an emergency beacon of a trail of this remoteness.

 Aside from my pricey camera gear, the collective camping equipment was easily the most expensive category.
 I figured, if you’re going to spend 2 months battling the wilderness, you’d better make life as comfortable as possible.